Complementary Collective Spin Descriptions of Superradiant Ramsey Spectroscopy: Conclusions

 \section{Conclusions}

-In summary, we have developed a unified picture to reveal the physics involved in a recent experiment, which demonstrated the superradiance-based Ramsey spectroscopy with two atomic sub-ensembles coupled with driving field and the cavity with a in-phase and out-phase manner.
-To this end, we proposed to consider the in-phase and out-phase superposition of the transverse spins of two atomic ensembles, and established the convenient pictures based on the Dicke states and the Bloch vector for the external driving and the coupling with the cavity.
-By unifying these pictures through a mapping at the end of the driving pulse, we showed that the external driving works effectively as an incoherent atomic pumping, and the delayed superradiance occurs due to the vertically and downward quantum jumps in the Dicke states space.
-Furthermore, we established a clear connection between the quantum states evolution and the detected superradiant pulses within the unified picture, which provides a deep insights into the superradiant Ramsey spectroscopy.
-In future, the unified picture might be used to explore in more detail the dependence of the superradiance on the relative phase of the couplings and the number of involved atomic sub-ensembles.
-The revealed mechanism can be used to prepare the atomic ensemble to the specific superradiant and sub-radiant states, and to study weak-to-strong coupling phase transition~\citep{Zhang2022}, triggered superradiance~\citep{Kersten2023}, quantum measurement backaction~\citep{Zhang2022-1} .
+In summary, we have developed a unified picture to reveal the physics involved in a recent experiment, which demonstrated the superradiance-based Ramsey spectroscopy with two atomic sub-ensembles, which are coupled with a driving field and a cavity in a in-phase and out-phase manner.
+To this end, we established two complementary pictures by considering the in-phase and out-phase superposition of the transverse collective spin operators of the atomic ensembles, utilizing the two pictures to illustrate the laser driving and the cavity-mediated decay with the Dicke states and the collective Bloch vector, separately, and mapping the two dynamics at the end of the laser driving.
+Within this unified picture, we established a clear connection between the quantum states evolution and the detected superradiant pulses, and provided deep insights into the superradiant Ramsey spectroscopy.
+In future, the unified picture might be used to explore in more details the dependence of the superradiance on the relative phase of the couplings and the number of involved atomic sub-ensembles.
+The revealed mechanism can be also used to prepare the atomic ensemble to the specific superradiant and sub-radiant states, and to study weak-to-strong coupling phase transition~\citep{Zhang2022}, triggered superradiance~\citep{Kersten2023}, quantum measurement backaction~\citep{Zhang2022-1} .

 \thefigure{A\arabic{figure}} \thetable{A\arabic{table}}